Takacs-Bence/binxml/README.md

 [X] Translate XSD (with limitations) to C types <br>
 [X] Generate C files <br>
 [ ] Serialize file from memory to .bin <br>
-[ ] Deserialize file from .bin back to memory and possibly to XML <br>
+[ ] Deserialize file from .bin back to memory
+[ ] Marshall from memory to XML <br>

 ## Dependencies

 The project relies heavily on libxml2 for XML and schema parsing/validation.

 ## Usage

 There are some test XML and connected schema in the /data dir. <br>
 E.g. Library.xsd contains no simpleTypes, no simple/complexContent or any types.<br>
 <br>

 Basically complexTypes, nested anonym complexTypes in elements are supported at this point.<br>

-Running the ./run script this schema will be validated (optional with flag) and parsed. <br>

 Use ```binxml help``` for info on how to use the program.
 There are 4 commands at the moment, from valdidate and generate works, pack is WIP and unpack is TBD.